 They both access and use past experiences to get rid of repeating the same mistakes.
 Organization in memory resides in a single repository, but it is spread throughout the organization and can even handle it outside the organization.

-How people retrieve that particular knowledge or data? – With the help of electronic records.
+How do people retrieve that particular knowledge or data? – With the help of electronic records.

 The above three stages of organizational memory help the organizations deal with multiple uses of memory.